Paige Bueckers shoots UConn to 94-62 win over St. John’s

 St. John’s: The Red Storm’s leading scorer, Qadashah Hoppie, recently had shoulder surgery and will miss the rest of the season.
 The injury limited her to eight games, where she averaged 18 points and was shooting 40% from 3-point range.

-UConn: Bueckers 32 points were the most by a UConn freshman since Tina Charles had 34 against South Florida in 2007. … Williams tested her ankle about an hour before the game but did not come back out with her team for final warmups. … Sophomore Aubrey Griffin had a sleeve on her right knee and played just two minutes.
+UConn: Bueckers 32 points were the most by a UConn freshman since Tina Charles set the record with 34 against South Florida in 2007. … Williams tested her ankle about an hour before the game but did not come back out with her team for final warmups.

 UP NEXT